 • Irritation, soreness, burning, itchiness, and redness and other times you may notice swelling in your labia and vagina.

-Just as a typical mother would do, you are probably wondering if yeast infections will harm your developing baby.
+Just as a typical mother would do, you are probably wondering if yeast infections during pregnancy will harm your developing baby.
 The answer is no. However, if you have an infection at the time when you go into labor, there is a chance that your newborn will catch it.
 If this happens, your baby may develop a yeast infection in the mouth known as thrush.
 The good news is that thrush is easily treated.

 You should know that it is rare for sexual partners to pass a yeast infection to each other.
 But, if either of you develops symptoms, you should visit our health practitioner.
 In males, the symptoms include rash, redness, itching or burning.